 \section{Introduction}

-Many multi-agent settings involve a large number of players, each interacting with a smaller subset of players.
+Many multi-agent settings are challenging because each participant's action can influence all others.
+However, in many settings of interest, the interaction is more localized and tractable.
 Polymatrix games provide a tractable and rich model that can capture such settings \citep{janovskaja1968equilibrium-polymatrix-game-def, cai2016zero-sum-polymatrix, deligkas2017computing-polymatrix-game-background}.
-In polymatrix games, players engage in pairwise interactions defined by an underlying graph in which nodes represent players and edges model the interaction between the two players they are connecting.
-The player chooses the same strategy in each pairwise game she is involved with and her utility is the sum of her utilities for each of these games.
+In polymatrix games, players engage in pairwise interactions defined by an underlying graph in which nodes represent players and edges model the interaction between the two players connected by an edge.
+Each player chooses the same strategy in each pairwise game she is involved with, and her utility is the sum of her utilities for each of these games.

-In several settings, such as security games \citep{de2018computing-security} and financial markets \citep{donmez2024team-financial-markets}, the players' utility functions may be sensitive and need to be kept private by the players as they update their behavior towards equilibrium.
+In several settings, such as security games \citep{de2018computing-security} and financial markets \citep{evangelista2022price-financial-market,donmez2024team-financial-markets}, the players' utility functions may be sensitive and need to be kept private by the players as they update their behavior toward equilibrium. { Consider, for instance, a decentralized bilateral trading network.
+Here, players are traders, actions represent pricing strategies, and graph edges denote trade relationships.
+While players aim to reach a market equilibrium to maximize profit, their specific utility matrices, which encode sensitive reservation prices or private valuations, must remain confidential to prevent exploitation in future bargaining.}

 Typically, there are two approaches for finding equilibrium while keeping the utility functions private: centralized and distributed methods.
 In centralized methods, the players send their utility functions to a trusted central server \citep{kearns2014mechanism-DP-mediator, rogers2014asymptotically-DP-mediator,cummings2015privacy-DP-mediator}.
 When a trusted central server is infeasible, the only viable option for computing equilibrium is for the players to use a distributed algorithm where they make local computations and exchange information with their neighbors.
 Throughout the process, a malicious adversary may inspect the communication channel and infer the utility function, which might reveal sensitive information about individual preferences.
-To keep the computation secure and prevent the leakage of sensitive information, tools from differential privacy (DP) can be employed (\emph{e.g.}, \citet{dwork2006differential-privacy-def}).
+To keep the computation secure and prevent the leakage of sensitive information, tools from differential privacy (DP) \citep{dwork2006calibrating-DP-def} can be employed.